fluttercommunity/get_it/README.md

 # get_it

+This is a simple **Service Locator** for Dart and Flutter projects with some additional goodies highly inspired by [Splat](https://github.com/reactiveui/splat).
+It can be used instead of `InheritedWidget` or `Provider`.

+>**Breaking Change with V4.0.0**
+Principle on how to synchronize your registered instances creation has been rethought and completely change :-) I hope for the better.
+Please see [Synchronising asynchronous creation of instances](#synchronising-asynchronous creation-of-instances).

+Synchronising asynchronous creation of instances

 >**Breaking Change with V2.0.0** you no longer can directly create instances of the type `GetIt` because `GetIt` is now a singleton please see [Getting Started](#getting-started).